 This course includes both on-campus and online sections.
-To attend synchronously online, log into ELMS-Canvas at the time of the Section 0101 class on Wednesdays at 5:30pm-8:45pm and select "Video Conference" from the left side menu.
+To attend synchronously online, log into ELMS-Canvas at the time of the Section 0101 class [include day/time] and select "Video Conference" from the left side menu.
 This will open a Zoom link to the live classroom.